-Your Plan covers home infusion therapy only if your Provider prescribes a home infusion therapy regimen.
+Your Plan covers home infusion therapy only if:

+- your Provider prescribes a home infusion therapy regimen; - you use services from a Participating home infusion therapy Provider.

 Your Plan provides no benefits for a Provider to administer therapy when the patient or an alternate caregiver can be trained to do so.